Looking Back at Homeless Youth Awareness Month 2019

-Locations around Austin will be using our We Do Exist campaign materials this November!
-Check out our map to see where you can find our coffee sleeves, stickers and candleholders.
-Help us increase awareness and support for youth who are experiencing homelessness.
+Locations around Austin used our We Do Exist campaign materials this past November.
+Check out our map to see where we had coffee sleeves, stickers and candleholders on display to help us increase awareness and support for youth who are experiencing homelessness.

 Three new laws will help youth experiencing homelessness, focusing on school disciplinary decisions and ensuring easier access to important documents like birth certificates and driver’s licenses.